gavel with wedding rings

 Mediation During Collaboration

 We should also note that mediation is an option during a collaborative divorce.
-If our attorneys in Lakeland, St Petersburg, or Bartow cannot reach a resolution through four-way meetings, we can bring in a mediator to help achieve an out-of-court resolution.
+If our attorneys at our family law offices in Lakeland, St. Petersburg, and Bartow, FL, cannot reach a resolution through four-way meetings, we can bring in a mediator to help achieve an out-of-court resolution.

 /